web-infra-dev/midscene/apps/site/docs/en/cli.md

 1. Always put options before any action param.
 2. The order of action parameters matters.
 For example, `--action "some action" --query "some data"` means that the action is taken first, followed by a query.
 3. If you have some more complex requirements, such as loop operations, using the SDK version (instead of this cli) is an easier way to achieve them.
+4. Midscene CLI reads the `.env` file by dotenv in the current working directory, allowing you to place some configuration in it.